awez/amirrajan.github.com/a-dark-room/index.md

 **Feb 11, 2014: A Hail Mary to Brandon Boyer**

 I'm getting more cautions at this point (I'm down to 9 codes).
 I'm scouring Twitter for connections, people to reach out to.
 People that may respond. @Kotaku follows only 41 people and is followed by over 300 thousand.
-A fairly currated list of followers.
+A fairly curated list of followers.

 There were two people on this list that I had hopes in responding: Leigh Alexander (@leighalexander) and Brandon Boyer (@brandonnn).
 Both had a large number of followers and (based on their profiles) are receptive to indie developers.
-Brandon Boyer and Cara Ellison follow eachother.
+Brandon Boyer and Cara Ellison follow each other.
 Leigh Alexander and Maddy Myers follow each other.... is this borderline stalking? ...
 XD

 I end up emailing Brandon Boyer.
-I tried not to send him a wall of text (it happend anyways).
+I tried not to send him a wall of text (it happened anyways).
 But Brandon replied after a few days (yay!).
 I sent over a promo code.
 Now I just have to wait T_T.

 **Feb 12, 2014: Appcessible Podcast**

 Around this same time Jonathan Mosen reached out to me.
-He is another individual from the blind community and came across the blog entry I did on adding accessibilty enhancments to A Dark Room.
+He is another individual from the blind community and came across the blog entry I did on adding accessibility enhancements to A Dark Room.
 He wanted to have me on a new podcast he was launching for the blind community.
 I said yes (of course), [here is a link to the podcast](http://www.appcessible.net/talking-apps-podcast-episode-2-amir-rajan/).

 **Feb 13, 2014: Price Dropped on Game to $0.99 (50% off Sale)**

 A Dark Room is now hovering near the top 10 under the RPG Category.
 I didn't want the ranking to drop.
-I'm down to 6 promocodes, I have a pending release, but haven't pushed it yet.
+I'm down to 6 promo codes, I have a pending release, but haven't pushed it yet.
 So I dropped the price of A Dark Room by 50% ($0.99).

 I tweeted about it, a bunch of people tweeted about it.
 Pocket Tactics wrote up a short piece on the game being half off.
 There was an unsolicited Reddit post on the price drop.
 There was an unsolicited post on Touch Arcade.
 I woke up the next day I look at the downloads.
 They spiked to 351 in one day.